enonic/app-disqus/README.md

 * Visit the [Disqus website](https://disqus.com/admin/create/) and create a site profile.
 Note the shortname for your website.
 * Next, add this app to your XP site.
 Edit the *site content* and add the Disqus app with the "Applications" dropdown selector.
 * Add the shortname to the app configuration.
+* Add the sitename to the app configuration.

 This app has two component parts: "Disqus comments" and "Disqus comment count".